 NUR 4442.
-Capstone - 2 hour (Spring, Fall)
+Capstone - 2 hour (Spring, Fall) Curriculum lab fee: \$200

-This course provides an exploration and synthesis of nursing knowledge and practice issues facing the nursing profession and the health care system, and includes a discussion of issues in practice, education and research.
-Each student will reflect on their learning in the BSN program and evaluate their achievement of the BSN Program Competencies.
+This course provides an exploration and synthesis of nursing knowledge learned throughout the RN-BSN program.
+Assignments include direct and indirect measurements of the RN-BSN student learning program level outcomes.
+Students will reflect on and evaluate their achievement of the RN-BSN student learning program level outcomes.
 Prerequisites: Current RN license.
 This class is limited to students who are enrolled in the final semester of senior year and intend to graduate at the end of this semester.